When researching the topic of real estate mailers, you can often read about them being inexpensive and effective for real estate lead generation.

-The majority of direct mail responders visited a physical store and went online afterward; also, a majority (66%) opened and read it for a minute or more (82%). (source)
+Most direct mail responders visited a physical store and went online afterward; also, a majority (66%) opened and read it for a minute or more (82%) (source).

-And when you combine digital marketing campaigns with direct mail, it can increase attention by 39% compared to only a digital marketing campaign. (source)
+And when you combine digital marketing campaigns with direct mail, they can increase attention by 39% compared to only a digital marketing campaign (source).

-Additionally, a coupon used in direct mail speeds up the decision-making for purchase in 64% of affluent customers. (source)
+Additionally, a coupon used in direct mail speeds up purchasing decision-making in 64% of affluent customers (source).